mrparker909/extractPGRS/README.md

    The first argument (in this case "atlasFiles/") is the location of the downloaded and unzipped GeneAtlas files (2 files per chromosome).

-   The second argument (in this case "binaryFiles/") is the location of the study population .bim/.bed/.fam files (3 files per chromosome).
+   The second argument (in this case "binaryFiles/") is the location of the study population .bim .bed and .fam files (3 files per chromosome).

    The third argument (in this case "0.000000005") is the p-value threshold for including SNPs in the risk score calculation.